brian-rose/env-415/syllabus.md

 - Assignments: 40%
 - Quizzes: 5%
 - Midterm exam: 20%
-- Final exam: 25%
+- Final project: 20% (written report and code = 15%, oral presentation = 5%)
-- Participation: 10%
+- Participation: 15%

 ### Course requirements

 - Attendance and participation during in-class exercises
 - Completion of all assigned reading and regular homework assignments
-- Completiong of occasional in-class quizzes
+- Completion of occasional in-class quizzes
-- Completion of midterm and final exams- A computer with internet access and a scientific Python environment- Recommended: a personal laptop computer with [Anaconda Python](https://www.continuum.io/downloads)
+- Completion of midterm exam and final project
+- A computer with internet access and a scientific Python environment
+- Recommended: a personal laptop computer with [Anaconda Python](https://www.continuum.io/downloads)
+- Final project: electronic reports due Tuesday May 8 2018 (last day of classes).
+- Oral presentations will occur during the last two class period.

 ### Textbook (required)